francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 1. Relative small amount of data collection

     If the size of the collected data is less than 100,000, then a traditional rule-of-thumb for data splitting can be applied: 70% for training and 30% for testing.
-Inside the 30% test set, data can be further split into 15% for evaluation (development) and 15% for actual testing.
+Inside the 30% test set, data can be further split into 15% for development and 15% for actual testing.

 2. Relative large amount of data collection